yukio708/gfarm-http-gateway/server/README.md

 - (in c2 container)
 - `cd ~/gfarm/gfarm-http-gateway/server`
 - `make setup-latest`
-- `bin/gfarm-http-gateway-dev-for-docker-dist.sh  --port 8000 --log-level debug`
+- `bin/gfarm-http-gateway-dev-for-docker-dist.sh  --port 8000 --log-level debug` to launch the gateway
-- `bin/gfarm-http-gateway-dev-for-docker-dist.sh  --port 8000 --log-level debug` in c3 container using the same procedure described above
+- (Optional) in c3 container, launch the gateway using the same procedure described above
-- Refer to `Keycloak on Gfarm docker/dist (developer setup)` for configuration details
+- refer to `Keycloak on Gfarm docker/dist (developer setup)` for configuration details
 - use the http proxy (squid) for c2, c3, keycloak and jwt-server for a web browser
 - open <https://jwt-server/> in a web browser
 - copy the command line of jwt-agent and start jwt-agent in c1 container